UoG-26/Robotics-TDP-Team-8/Modified_Version_Based_on_FCP/README.md

 # Note1
-This is a 4v4 demostration based on FCP, please run
+This is a 4v4 demostration based on FCP, please run the Code below on terminal👇

 cd ~/"Your Dir Path"
 source ~/.venvs/fcp/bin/activate